Green Malata Entrepreneurial Village

 At Green Malata children can enrol in a range of courses which can last between 4-6 months.
 These include:

-After completing their courses, the students receive a starter-pack: tools and trade equipment, to enable them to start their own business.
-Students can also apply for a micro-credit if more specialised equipment is needed.
+After completing their courses, students receive a starter-pack (tools and trade equipment plus three months rent) to enable them to start and operate own business.
+They can apply for a micro-credit for more specialised equipment, and we provide the first 3 months of rent of their workshop.